 On the road

 Rain, ice and debris create dangerous driving conditions.
 Reduce the risk of accidents, drive to the conditions and keep your distance.

 - Avoid sudden braking or turning that could cause you to skid.
 Accelerate smoothly and brake gently.

 - Use your highest gear when travelling uphill and your lowest when going downhill.

 - It takes longer to stop on slippery and icy roads, especially in poor weather so increase the 2 second gap to 4 between you and the vehicle in front.

-- When travelling in fog, rain or snow, drive with your lights dipped for better viability and the safety of others.
+- When travelling in fog, rain or snow, drive with your lights dipped for better visibility and the safety of other drivers and pedestrians.

 For more information on safer journeys visit www.nzta.govt.nz